 Router malware almost exclusively lives this way, because there’s no directly writable storage on consumer routers.
 And since nobody reboots them or pays attention to them, the malware can survive as long as the power does, if it happens to land on a reasonably stable router.

 I configured my mother in law’s router to reboot once a week.
 It’s running DD-WRT, so I know it can probably survive the 11 months that pass between times I lay hands on it, but scheduling the reboot seemed like a good idea, just in case a sub-par memory chip made it in to that router or something.
-And besides that, it’s a good security measure.

 And, speaking of hardware, let’s talk about that for a minute before calling it a day.
 There’s an enormous amount of price pressure on these consumer routers.
 So when they get built, they get the cheapest flash memory and RAM available on that given day.
 They don’t design with a particular manufacturer in mind.
 Some days the stuff they’re getting may not be all that great, but that’s the price they have to pay to hit the price point they’re trying to hit.
 Because let’s face it, it’s only the high-end dual-core, dual-band, gigabit b/g/n/ac combo router/switch/NAS/print server devices that they really make a significant amount of profit on.